God gets you started

 5 For every man shall bear his own burden.
 6 Let him that is taught in the word communicate unto him that teacheth in all good things.
 7 Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.
 8 For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.
 (Galatians 6:5-8)

 Have you noticed that when we work a work we are simultaneously worked by God?
 He is not satisfied with us being stagnant while we are producing.
 The branch must also participate in maturation because we are His fruit.
 As we produce eternal fruit, He is producing eternal fruit into us.
 The vessel is more valuable to God than the fruit that we produce no matter how much wisdom or revelation it contains or how timely it seems needed to be exposed.
 And that is why we will be dipped and purified (Psalm 12:6, James 1) as we produce.
-If we at any time decide that the purification process is not the Way we want to go in or the investment is too high of a price to pay, we have the choice to jump off the Jesus Train, and that is when God stops His work in us.
+If we at any time decide that the purification process is not the Way we want to go in or that the investment is too high of a price to pay, we have the choice to jump off the Jesus Train, and that is when God stops His work in us.
 It is at this point that the person cashes in and does their currency exchange from the kingdom of God back into the temporal world.
 This is not reversible.

 4 For it is impossible for those who were once enlightened, and have tasted of the heavenly gift, and were made partakers of the Holy Ghost, 5 And have tasted the good word of God, and the powers of the world to come, 6 If they shall fall away, to renew them again unto repentance; seeing they crucify to themselves the Son of God afresh, and put him to an open shame.
 7 For the earth which drinketh in the rain that cometh oft upon it, and bringeth forth herbs meet for them by whom it is dressed, receiveth blessing from God: 8 But that which beareth thorns and briers is rejected, and is nigh unto cursing; whose end is to be burned.
 (Hebrews 6:4-8)

 We are not talking about salvation from hell being lost.
-We must get out of that mindset and no longer lay the same foundation over and over again, which has been worked upon by those who were faithful in their fruit production before us.
+We must get out of that mindset and no longer lay the same foundation over and over again, which has been worked upon by those in the past who were faithful in their fruit production before us.
 We are talking about what happens when we are on the Way and going into the Truth.
 Much more of the Scriptures will be opened to our eyes as we hear Him and know that God really does mean what He says.
 And He tells us a lot.

 Psalm 37:4, which talks about God giving us the desires of our heart, is Truth.
 If we want off, He gives us that desire.
 If we want temporal, He gives us temporal.
 If we choose to refinance everything gained back into the kingdom of God, we can also do that.
 If we want the gift more than the Giver, we get the gift in its temporal form.
 And that is why Jesus talked abundantly about the kingdom of God in the now and seeking the kingdom of God first and His righteousness in the now.
 This is also why David requested for God to search (judge) his heart, and to keep judging his heart, to see if any wicked way (other than The Way) be in it.